Workerbee2/aws-bootcamp-cruddur-2023/journal/week1.md

 - Can be asily scaled to meet demands due to their small sizes.
 - Docker Images can be run anywhere that Docker can be installed.

+**What is a Docker Image?**
+- A read-only template that has a set of instructions for creating a containerthat can run on the Docker platform.

+**What is a Dockerfile?**
+- A text document with the necessary commands for creating a Docker image.

+**What is a Container?**
+- A single running/stopped instance of a Docker image.

 ## Tasks
 **1. Create a new GitHub repo**
 - From the Msaghu/aws-bootcamp-cruddur-2023/journal/week-1/main page, then launch Gitpod from there.